PlayFab/thundernetes/docs/troubleshooting/GameServers/README.md

-This contains the troublshooting Game Servers related to thundernetes
+This contains the troubleshooting Game Servers related to thundernetes

 ## **Category: Game Servers**